 This is similar to the c2M Command-Line Mad Lib project we did earlier, but the inputs are online.

-As for all online programs, your program must be properly linked to the student projects page, and the displayed webpage must show your name.
+As for all online programs, your program must be properly linked to the student projects page, and the displayed webpage (not just the title) must show your name.